-If you or loved one suffers a spinal injury due to an incident when someone else is fully or partially at fault, you can make a claim for spinal injury.
+If you or a loved one suffers a spinal injury due to an incident when someone else is fully or partially at fault, you can make a claim for spinal injury.
 Our specialist spinal injury solicitors understand the struggles you may face now and in the future, and are here to ensure you receive the compensation necessary to live the fullest life possible.

-Severe spinal cord injuries are often life-changing, either permanently or for extended period of time.
-You may be required get specialist care, mobility support, medical equipment, home adaptations and your earnings or wages may be affected.
+Severe spinal cord injuries are often life-changing, either permanently or for extended periods of time.
+You may be required to get specialist care, mobility support, medical equipment, home adaptations and your earnings or wages may be affected.
 All of those things come at a cost and spinal injury claims are often the way to meet all the additional financial demands.

 What is a spinal injury?

 A spinal injury is the damage to any part of the spinal cord or nerves at the end of the spinal carnal often causes permanent changes in strength, sensation, and other body functions below the site of the injury.
 If you have recently experienced a spinal cord injury, it might seem that every aspect of your life has been affected.
 You might be affected mentally, emotionally and socially.

 The ability to control your limbs and spinal cord depends on the place of the injury as well as the severity of the injury.
 The lowest normal part of your spinal cord is referred to as the neurological level of your injury.
 The seriousness of the injury is called completeness and it is categorised as complete or incomplete.
 Additionally paralysis from the spinal injury is referred to as tetraplegia (quadriplegia); also known as that the four limbs are paralysed or paraplegia; when the paralysis affects all parts of the trunk legs and pelvic organs.

 - Motor vehicle accidents: auto and motorcycle accidents are the major cause of spinal injury, accounting for almost half of all new spinal cord injuries each year.